 Good to know:

-- Great for younger toddlers
+- Great for babies and younger toddlers

 - Handlebars create turn (not lean-to-turn) for easier transition to bike or regular scooter